 The Office of Public Guardian offers representative payee services to approximately 300 individuals who receive Social Security, SSI, Railroad Retirement, or Veteran's benefits.

 Office of Public Guardian (OPG) Contact Information

-The Director and Program Technician are located in Montpelier.
+The Director and Administrative Services Coordinator are located in Montpelier.
 Twenty-four (24) full time Public Guardians are located in offices throughout Vermont, and a Representative Payee is located in Rutland.

 Fax Number: (802) 828-0243

 If you have guardianship emergency, please call the OPG Answering Service for emergency assistance.